 Registering A Death

 Before we are able to proceed with funeral arrangements for your loved one, it is a legal requirement for their death to be registered.
 If there is no coroner involvement and the death was expected, the doctor will complete the Medical Certificate of Cause of Death.
-This will need to be collected (either from the GP surgery or hospital) and taken to the registry office, within the sub-district where the death occurred, within five days.
+This may need to be collected (either from the GP surgery or hospital) and taken to the registry office, within the sub-district where the death occurred, within five days.
 The GP surgery or Hospital may email this document direct to the registry office for you.

 During your appointment, the registrar will ask you the following:

 - Their full name (and maiden name if applicable).

 - If they were in receipt of any pensions or funds.

 - The full name and date of birth of a surviving widow or widower (if applicable).